 Design and Construction of Polymeric Cables:

 The MV polymeric cables comprise copper or aluminium conductors insulated with XLPE or EPR.
 It covered with a thermoplastic sheath of MDPE, PVC or LSF material.
-Within this general construction there are options of single core or three core types, individual or collective screens of different sizes and armoured or un-armoured construction.
+Within this general construction, there are options of a single core or three core types, individual or collective screens of different sizes and armoured or un-armoured construction.
 Single-core polymeric cables are more widely used than single-core paper-insulated cables.
 It was particularly for electricity supply industry circuits.
 Unlike paper-insulated cables, MV polymeric three core cables normally have circular section cores.
 This is mainly because the increases in price and cable diameter are usually outweighed in the polymeric case by simplicity and flexibility of jointing and termination methods using circular cores.
 Screening of the cores in MV polymeric cables is necessary for a number of reasons, which combine to result in a two-level screening arrangement.

 This comprises extruded semiconducting layers immediately under and outside the individual XLPE or EPR insulation layer.
 A metallic layer in contact with the outer semiconducting layer.
 The semiconducting layers are polymeric materials containing a high proportion of carbon.
 This carbon gives an electrical conductivity well below that of a metallic conductor.
 But well above that required for an insulating material.